 - Total repairs or expected repairs and maintenance

-SPECIAL NOTE—Tracking Mileage.
-It’s important you do your best to track your mileage.
+No matter what method you choose, keep in mind a SPECIAL NOTE—Tracking Mileage.
+It’s important you ALWAYS track your mileage (or estimate it as best as you honestly and ethically can) because it will determine your ‘business use percentage’ for the actual method AND of course you mileage deduction if you are using the mileage method.
 It can be a written record, but I also have partnered with Deductr to create my own Tax Planning and Tracking Smart Phone Application (this link gives you a 50 percent discount from the App Store)!!

 Leased Vehicles.
 Leasing is a phenomenal deduction, but not without its drawbacks.
 The tax benefits are phenomenal.
 You can again take all the actual expenses, including the lease payment (based on your business use percentage) and also save on the cost of a luxury car when monthly payments may be cheaper when leasing.

-– However, the drawback isn’t a surprise for those that have leased a vehicle before—the mileage limitations can really bite you in the end.
+- The drawback isn’t a surprise for those that have leased a vehicle before—the mileage limitations by the manufacturer/dealer can really bite you in the end.
 For example, if you are only allowed 15,000 miles annually under the lease, when you turn in the vehicle at the end of the leasing period, you have to pay for every mile you went over—buckle up!!

-– I find the leased vehicle is best for those that want a second car, and maybe something a little nicer, to take clients and customers out to lunch in and make sales calls.
+- The Benefit of Leasing is for those that want a second car, and maybe something a little nicer, to take clients and customers out to lunch in and make sales calls.
 When a client has another vehicle for personal or business use where they can be indiscriminate with miles and rack them up when needed, and NOT on the leased vehicle, then leasing may be a perfect fit for that second vehicle.